 - A. Lying -Transferring, transmitting, or communicating any false statements.
 Examples of lying include, but are not limited to, such actions as: - 1.
 Making a false statement to any associate of Bon Secours. - 2.
 Falsifying evidence or testifying falsely during any hearings. - 3.
-Altering records or other official College materials.

-B. Cheating -Giving, receiving, offering, or soliciting information on tests or assignments, not authorized by the faculty.
-Examples of cheating include, but are not limited to, such actions as:

-1. Copying from another student's work (paper, care plan, discussion board post, etc.).

-2. Use during a test of any materials not authorized by the individual administering the examination.

-3. Working with another student on any test, quiz, care plan, or any assignment when the instructor has expected independent and unaided effort.

-4. Buying, selling, possessing, soliciting, transmitting, or using a test or any material purported to be or proven to be unreleased or previously released contents of any instructor-created test, quiz, or examination.
-This includes the sharing of notes taken during a test review.

-5. Bribery, solicitation, or bullying of any person to obtain examination information.

-- C. Stealing Taking or attempting to take, without right or permission.
+Altering records or other official College materials. - B. Cheating -Giving, receiving, offering, or soliciting information on tests or assignments, not authorized by the faculty.
+Examples of cheating include, but are not limited to, such actions as: - 1.
+Copying from another student's work (paper, care plan, discussion board post, etc.). - 2.
+Use during a test of any materials not authorized by the individual administering the examination. - 3.
+Working with another student on any test, quiz, care plan, or any assignment when the instructor has expected independent and unaided effort. - 4.
+Buying, selling, possessing, soliciting, transmitting, or using a test or any material purported to be or proven to be unreleased or previously released contents of any instructor-created test, quiz, or examination.
+This includes the sharing of notes taken during a test review. - 5.
+Bribery, solicitation, or bullying of any person to obtain examination information. - C. Stealing Taking or attempting to take, without right or permission.
 Examples of stealing include, but are not limited to, the following actions: - 1.
 Taking library books or journals, exams, computer programs, or any other academic materials. - 2.
 Destroying, hiding, or otherwise making unavailable for common use, library, computer, or other reference materials. - D. Plagiarism -To steal and pass off the ideas or words of another as one's own, without crediting the source.
 Examples of plagiarism include, but are not limited to, the following actions: - 1.
-Quoting word for word from a source without using quotation marks, footnotes, or bibliographic citation. - 2.
+Quoting word for word from a source without using quotation marks,

+- footnotes, or bibliographic citation. - 2.
 Summarizing and paraphrasing ideas without acknowledging the source. - 3.
-Submitting work for credit which has not been written by the student. - E. Failure to Report When behavior suspicious of a violation of academic integrity is not reported as detailed in this policy. - V. Policy Details injure the College or its reputation, or that otherwise may endanger the safety and welfare of others.
-Such disciplinary sanctions include but are not limited to suspension and dismissal from College.
+Submitting work for credit which has not been written by the student. - 4.
+Presenting AI (artificial intelligence) generated information as your own.
+This includes not appropriately crediting/citing material generated by artificial intelligence.
+Artificial intelligence is an exploratory tool that can assist students with things like idea generation and gathering information.
+Similar to a calculator in math class, AI should not take the place of original work intended to evaluate a student's ability to think critically and synthesize information.
+Any questions about the use of artificial intelligence should be addressed directly with course faculty. - E. Failure to Report When behavior suspicious of a violation of academic integrity is not reported as detailed in this policy.

+V. Policy Details